-The Emergency Operations Center at the Seattle District, U.S. Army Corps of Engineers, is activated in response to an atmospheric river and heavy precipitation impacting the region.
+The Seattle District’s Emergency Operations Center and Reservoir Control Center (RCC) have activated in response to multiple atmospheric rivers and heavy precipitation impacting the region.

-Engineers in the Corps’ Reservoir Control Center are monitoring conditions and are prepared to respond to forecasted flooding.
-The RCC manages and regulates Mud Mountain and Howard Hanson Dams, both located near Enumclaw.
-Both reservoirs are near empty and have storage space available to greatly reduce the risk of flooding on those rivers.
-They also manage Ross and Upper Baker dams in the Skagit River basin and Wynoochee dam in the Chehalis River basin when pre-defined flood flow thresholds are forecasted in those basins.
+Engineers in the Corps of Engineers’ RCC are watching conditions and preparing to respond to forecasted flooding.
+The Corps of Engineers owns and regulates Mud Mountain and Howard Hanson dams, both located near Enumclaw, Washington.
+Both reservoirs are empty and have storage space available to reduce flood risk on those rivers.

-Public Law 84-99 enables the Corps to assist state and local authorities in flood fight activities and cost share in the repair of flood protection structures.
+Public Law 84-99 enables USACE to assist state and local authorities in flood fight activities and cost share in the repair of eligible flood protection structures.
 The purpose is to prevent loss of life and minimize property damage associated with severe weather.

-Private citizens seeking sandbags should contact their local government offices.
+Private citizens seeking sandbags or assistance should contact their local government offices.